lmondada/dphil-thesis/content/02_quantum/02_basics.md

 we can enlarge the set of qubits we are keeping track of and refer to this as "creating" a qubit.
-Conversely, it often happens that qubits become irrelevant, in which case we drop them and say that the qubits were discarded.
+Conversely, it often happens that qubits become irrelevant, in which case we move them outside of our field of consideration and say that the qubits were discarded.

-[^del]: This is indeed true physically: the carriers of quantum information, typically atoms of protons, live forever in the absence of interactions with their environment.
+[^del]: This is indeed true physically: the carriers of quantum information, typically atoms or photons, live forever in the absence of interactions with their environment.
 However we would be seriously deluding ourselves if we believed that the control systems we use to manipulate and keep these particles trapped can do so for